-The following approved devices and methods can be used for backflow prevention: Table 1.
+The following approved devices and methods can be used for backflow prevention:

-Device or Method Abbreviation Typical Appropriate Uses Double-Check valve DC Appropriate for use in non-health hazard crossassembly connections and continuous pressure Must be tested upon applications subject to backpressure or back- (Must be tested upon installation and require siphonage incidents.
-Appropriate for cross connections to fire suppression systems except annual testing by a when upstream of a chemical other than food certified cross connection grade glycerin. technician) Reduced Pressure Zone RPZ Appropriate for any identified contaminant backflow assembly except direct connections to sewer or installations which may impair the integrity (Must be tested upon of the assembly to function as designed. installation and require annual testing by a certified cross connection technician) Air Gap AG Appropriate for any identified contaminant. / in Oup All cross connections can be controlled using an air gap installed in accordance with standard AMSE A112.1.2.
+Table 1.

+Device or Method Abbreviation Typical Appropriate Uses

+Vacuum Breaker VB Appropriate for any identified contaminant

+except direct connections to sewer or

+installations which may impair the integrity

+of the assembly to function as designed.

+Not appropriate for connections subject to

+backpressure.

+Double-Check valve DC Appropriate for use in non-health hazard crossassembly connections and continuous pressure

+applications subject to backpressure or back-

+(Must be tested upon siphonage incidents.
+Appropriate for cross

+installation and require connections to fire suppression systems except

+annual testing by a when upstream of a chemical other than food

+certified cross connection grade glycerin.

+technician)

+Reduced Pressure Zone RPZ Appropriate for any identified contaminant

+backflow assembly except direct connections to sewer or

+installations which may impair the integrity

+(Must be tested upon of the assembly to function as designed.

+installation and require

+annual testing by a

+certified cross connection

+technician)

+Air Gap AG Appropriate for any identified contaminant.

+- All cross connections can be controlled

+using an air gap installed in accordance

+with standard AMSE A112.1.2.